 Providing care for a loved one should not cost carers their mental and physical health.
-Sadly however we know that caring can be emotional and physical draining and many carers experience significant stress caused by by the nature and extent of their caring responsibilities.
+Sadly however we know that caring can be emotional and physical draining and many carers experience significant stress caused by the nature and extent of their caring responsibilities.

-The impact of caring is not just physical, carers tell us they have increased levels of anxiety, depression, stress and poor sleep patterns; these are often intensified by social isolation and loneliness.
+Carers tell us that the impact of caring is not just physical, they have increased levels of anxiety, depression, stress and poor sleep patterns; these are often intensified by social isolation and loneliness.

 Here are a few things you should think about: